 INTO provides Visa Support Services to international students who have been accepted to an INTO program.
 Each country has its own documents and processes in place in order to obtain student visas.
 INTO’s helpful staff members make the process easier to understand and also guide students every step of the way until they have their visa in hand.

 I don’t know which program to apply to, how do I make a decision?

-If you are unsure about which program you want to apply to overseas, an International Foundation course may be the best way to go.
+If you are unsure about which program you want to apply to overseas, an International Foundation course (or Pathway programs as they are known in the US) may be the best way to go.
 International Foundation programs take place before you begin your degree and they are designed to help you settle into university life in a new country and consist of both English and other academic courses.
 This gives students the time to familiarize themselves with the university, the professors, and the courses that are on offer before they commit to a degree program.

 International students can still enroll in INTO’s Fall 2018 program, but you must apply now to meet the deadlines!
 Do not let the opportunity pass you by.